Investing

 What is the Economy and how does it work?

-The economy is the collective activities that go into making and spending money in a country or region.
-The economy is measured and tracked through the Gross Domestic Product (GDP).
+The economy encompasses all activities involving money creation and spending within a country or region.
+Economic performance is measured through Gross Domestic Product (GDP).

-Other indicators used to measure the economy include employment levels, consumer confidence, spending, and the housing market.
+Additional economic indicators include employment levels, consumer confidence, spending patterns, and housing market health.

 How does the Stock Market Affect the Economy?